Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

 Ezequiel Tovar At The Plate

-- Tovar is batting .233 with 13 doubles, a triple, three home runs and nine walks.
+- Tovar has 15 doubles, a triple, three home runs and nine walks while hitting .244.

+- Tovar is batting .412 during his last games and is on a four-game hitting streak.

+- Tovar has reached base via a hit in 34 games this year (of 52 played), and had multiple hits in eight of those games.

-- He has hit a home run in 5.9% of his games this year, and 1.6% of his trips to the dish.
+- In 5.8% of his games this season, he has hit a long ball, and 1.6% of his trips to the dish.

-- Tovar has an RBI in 17 of 51 games this season, with multiple RBI in five of them.
+- In 32.7% of his games this year, Tovar has had at least one RBI.
+He's picked up more than one in 9.6%.

-- He has scored in 22 games this season (43.1%), including multiple runs in three games.
+- He has scored in 22 of 52 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.